Ashishs1390/tennis-mgmt/src/client/readme.md

 how much history need to be saved history delete

+data will get used in someother page rather than pdp. yes/no

 data should be seggrated by itn_level or userlevel

+in one day how many assessment. should i keep all the assessment data. or top 3 assessment data.

+assessment should be renewed when the user stop the assessment in between.

+    handling on weight change by admin.

+ assessment_date:
+ "competency_bundle": "Tactical",
+        "load_date": "2021-12-20",
+        "itn_level": "u12boys",

+   "competency": "Use of Weapons",
+                "assigned_weight": 0,
+                "u12boys_weight": 10//sorting number